0xROI/CVEs/livehelperchat.md

-# LiveHelperChat extension v.1.6 is vulnerable to 4 RXSS
+# LiveHelperChat extension fbmessenger v.1.6 is vulnerable to 4 RXSS

 -------------------